- Associate Professor

 Working in conjunction with the Historic Naval Ships Association, I am currently compiling an anthology of first-person accounts of navy life.
 This compilation will consist of oral histories and first person accounts by enlisted men and women representing a wide range of ships, navies, and eras, but describing aspects of navy life that are fairly common throughout naval history and experience—for example: boot camp; getting one’s “sea legs”; standing watch; seasickness; discipline at sea; bravery and/or fear at sea; injuries/medical emergencies at sea; etc. Together, these accounts will comprise a sort of “diary” of the daily shipboard life of an average sailor.
 No matter what sort of ship one served on, in what navy, or in what time period, there are common experiences and aspects of navy life that all sailors have experienced.

-I am also currently researching the experience of women in wartime, based on oral histories and first-person accounts--specifically, women left behind on the home front during WWII, and the experience of waiting for, communicating with, and learning to cope without a husband or son who was overseas.
+I am also currently researching the experience of women in wartime, based on oral histories and first-person accounts--specifically, women left behind on the home front during WWII, and the experience of waiting for, communicating with, and learning to cope without a husband or son who was overseas, and the role and significance of correspondence during wartime.

 (2011) Stanley Barracks: Toronto's Military Legacy (Dundurn Press) 212pp.